Crohn’s Disease: What You Need To Know About Diagnosis & Treatment

 • Immune System: Abnormal immune responses may mistakenly attack healthy cells in the digestive tract.

-• Genetics: People with a family history of Crohn’s are at a higher risk of developing the condition.
+• Genetics: People with a family history of Crohn’s Disease are at a higher risk of developing the condition.

 • Environmental Factors: Smoking, diet, and living in urban or industrialized areas may increase the risk.